dtudk/pythonsupport-page/docs/uninstall/python.rst

 Uninstalling Python
 =========================================

-Deleting Python might be useful in the following scenarios.
+Deleting Python might be helpful in the following scenarios.

-* Your current Python installation is not working properly.
+* Your current Python installation is not working correctly.
 * You have several versions of Python that conflict with each other.
 * You have tried to install Python, but something went wrong, and you want to start from scratch.

 Follow the steps below to delete Python.

-Deleting Python on Windows
+Deleting Python on {{ windows }}
 -----------------------------------------

 1. Open the control panel.
-2. Click on *Uninstall a program* under the *Programs* section.
+2. Click on :menuselection:`Programs --> Uninstall a program`
-3. Find *Python* in the list of programs, and click on it.
+3. Find :guilabel:`Python` in the list of programs, and click on it.
-4. Click on *Uninstall* at the top of the list.
+4. Click on :menuselection:`Uninstall` at the top of the list.
 5. Follow the instructions to uninstall Python.
 6. Repeat steps 3-5 for all versions of Python that you have installed on your computer.

-Deleting Python on Mac
+Deleting Python on {{ macos }}
 -----------------------------------------

-A version of Python comes pre-installed with {{macs}}.
-This version of Python is used by the operating system, and should not be deleted.
+A version of Python comes pre-installed with {{ macos }}.
+The operating system uses this version of Python and should *not* be deleted.
 Other versions of Python may be deleted using a script supplied here.
 This may include versions installed from the official Python website, anaconda or miniconda.

 The deletion script can be :download:`downloaded here </_downloads/deletePythonMac.sh>`.
 Be sure to place the downloaded script on your *Desktop*.

-Once you have downloaded and placed on the *Desktop* open a terminal (:kbd:`Command + Space` then type ``terminal`` :kbd:`Enter`).
+Once you have downloaded and placed it on the *Desktop*, open a terminal (:kbd:`Command + Space`, then type ``terminal`` :kbd:`Enter`).

-Then run the following command by copying, pasting into your terminal and pressing :kbd:`Enter`:
+Then run the following command by copying, pasting into your terminal, and pressing :kbd:`Enter`:

 .. code:: bash